Confirmed Cases Reported to UTSA

 *Close contact is defined by the CDC as someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.

-See UTSA Housing and Residence Life’s protocols for isolation and quarantine guidelines and procedures.
+See Housing and Residence Life's health & safety protocols page for isolation guidelines and procedures.

 Individuals who have been in close contact with a positive case on campus will be contacted by a university representative for contact tracing.